How to Rip 2D/3D Blu-rays to SBS 3D Videos and Other 3D Video Formats

 Once the process is in full swing, you can use the bottom menu to tell DVDFab 11 to exit the program or hibernate/shut down your computer once the task is finished.
 Meanwhile, the three green buttons in the lower right can be used to cancel, pause or postpone the current task.

-At first glance it may seem counterintuitive to rip Blu-ray 3D to SBS 3D.
+At first glance, it may seem counterintuitive to rip Blu-ray 3D to SBS 3D.
 After all, converting to SBS may lead to a slight drop in quality in some situations.
 That said, there are certain advantages that make this process worthwhile.
 One of the popular reasons for using this format is that SBS 3D videos can be viewed using a VR headset like the HTC Vive or Oculus Rift.
-SBS also works with VR phones cases, which means you can easily watch 3D videos even on your smartphone.
+SBS also works with VR phone cases, which means you can easily watch 3D videos even on your smartphone.

 As far as ripping from 2D Blu-rays to 3D videos is concerned, the benefits are again rather obvious.
 This amazing feature will let you experience your favorite movies like never before.
-This is particularly nice for some older movies that didn’t have a 3D version to begin with.
+This is particularly nice for some older movies that didn’t have a 3D version, to begin with.
 However, it goes without saying that not results will vary when converting from 2D to 3D as some videos look better than others in this format.

 Hopefully, our tutorial helped you gain a better understanding of how to rip Blu-rays to SBS 3D and other 3D videos.
 Whether you’re using an existing 3D source or a 2D one, DVDFab Blu-ray Ripper works equally well in both scenarios and will always yield great results.
 But you don’t have to take our word for it.
 The software offers a 30-day trial along with a Free version that you can grab right now and see for yourself.
-Do keep in mind, though, that you’ll need the Paid version if you want to take advantage of all the features.
+Do keep in mind, though, that you’ll need the paid version if you want to take advantage of all the features.

 ① Rip and convert Blu-rays to watch on PCs, smartphones, tablets, etc.